The unlikely crime-fighter cracking decades-old murders? A genealogist.

 “If we had good tools, we wanted to share them,” Rogers said of GEDmatch.

-It was initially only a destination for genealogy buffs.
-But each year, Rogers said the number of profiles in the database roughly doubled.
+It was initially a destination only for genealogy buffs.
+But each year, Rogers said, the number of profiles in the database roughly doubled.

 The surreptitious use of the site by Holes and his team turned Moore’s private qualms about using genetic genealogy to solve crimes into a public firestorm.
-Some complained GEDMatch had not warned users the site might be used by law enforcement.
+Some complained GEDmatch had not warned users the site might be used by law enforcement.
 Privacy advocates saw the case as a cautionary tale about sharing sensitive personal data online.

 Rogers said he had no idea Holes and his team were using GEDmatch, but he has come to support such efforts after much deliberation.
 He recently updated GEDmatch’s policy to make it explicit that police may use the database, ensuring genetic genealogy is here to stay as a law enforcement tool.